Reef Ball Project off Ogden Point

 We as a community can build for the future, we just need to dream and just do it.

 It is our intent to continue to seek enforcement of our regulations, those that have gone through our community process, have done the proper science and obtained all the permits necessary, have our whole hearted support and a thank you.
-Those that did not get the necessary permits & violated the law will be publicly identified and reported, using an established Gorge Waterway Protection Fund, you will be prosecuted.
+Those that did not get the necessary permits & ignored our laws will be publicly identified and reported,

-Interesting report commissioned by the Gorge Waterway Action Society in 1994 at lot of the work done by the VOLWS was first developed from the ideas and wishes expressed in this report, it's a good read, what is written is applicable today nothing gained, just got worse.
+Interesting report commissioned by the Gorge Waterway Action Society in 1994 at lot of the work done by the VOLWS was first developed from the ideas and wishes expressed in this report, it's a good read, what is written is applicable today very little progess gained.

 Report commissioned in 1994 by the Gorge Waterway Action Society on the wants, needs and desires for those that love and respect the GORGE WATERWAY IN VICTORIA